toastedqu/toastedqu.github.io/content/docs/ml/toolbox.md

     - Sigmoid or similar activation funcs.
 They have 0 gradient when abs(input) is large enough.
     - Gradients at the back are consistently less than 1.0.
 Therefore the chain reaction approaches 0.
 - Symptoms:
-    - Params at the back change a lot, while params at the front barely change.
+    - Param at the back change a lot, while params at the front barely change.
     - Some model weights become 0.
     - The model learns very slowly, and training stagnate at very early iterations.